Cosmic9Studios/pixelynx-api/README.md

 ### Vault

-1. Navigate to http://localhost:8200/ui to access Vault.
+Navigate to http://localhost:8200/ui to access Vault.
 This is what you'll be using for secrets management for development.
 The credential is: "token"
-2. Once logged in you should see a folder named `secret/` in the secrets tab.
-Click the elipses (...) and delete the folder.
-3. Click on "Enable New Engine" then select KV then press next
-4. In the path field put "secret" and put the version as 1
-5. After you've enabled it add a dummy secret (The values don't matter)
+All the default data is set for you via the Vagrantfile so you just need to run the code =)

 ### Running the Application